Suicide Club (film): Manga

-A manga of the same title and written by Usamaru Furuya appeared at the same time of the movie's Japanese DVD release.
+A manga of the same title and written by Usamaru Furuya appeared at the same time as the movie's Japanese DVD release.
 Although Furuya's intention was to faithfully reproduce the film's plot, Sono asked him to write his own story.
 As a result, the Suicide Club manga is much more straightforward and easier to understand than the film, and features much more solid character development.
 It deals with the same opening scene, but there is a twist: out of the 54 suicidal girls, a survivor is reported: Saya Kota.
 Her best friend, Kyoko, must now unveil the secret of the Suicide Club and save Saya from falling deeper into it.